 Card for young adults: The Senate bill eliminates credit cards for people under the age of 21 unless an adult co-signs or they can show proof of income.

 The Act’s benefits largely depend on whether a cardholder is a “deadbeat” or a “revolver.”
 A deadbeat is the term used by the industry to describe those that pay off their balances every month.
 A revolver carries a balance from month to month.

 The vast majority of the Credit Card Act relates to interest rates, which only benefit revolvers.
 Those that pay off their credit card balances every month would receive no benefit from these interest rate provisions.
 Eliminating universal default, double-cycle billing, and retroactive interest rate hikes benefit, at least initially, those with a balance on their cards.
 Because so many consumers carry a credit card balance from month to month, these provisions’ potential benefits may help a lot of consumers.

 But the benefits are not crystal clear.
 During the debate over the credit card legislation, card issuers have warned of two major consequences if their ability to raise interest rates is curtailed.
 First, the ability to get credit in the first place would be further restricted.
 And second, the initial interest rates many cardholders pay would go higher.

 But there is a third likely issue as well.
 Limiting a card issuer’s ability to respond to risk, the bill likely will curtail a variety of benefits currently offered by many card issuers.
 Although the credit card reform has not yet passed, card benefits have already been curtailed.
 Here are a few examples:

-- American Express Blue Cash Preferred, for example, has reduced the benefits of its cash reward credit card.
+- Blue Cash Preferred® Card from American Express, for example, has reduced the benefits of its cash reward credit card.